codeforkjeff/conciliator/README.md

     http://localhost:8080/reconcile/viaf/BNF
     ```

-    To use "through mode" and retrieve specific source IDs rather than
+    To retrieve the IDs used by source institutions, rather than VIAF
-    VIAF IDs.
-For example, to get Library of Congress IDs for names,
+    IDs, use "through mode."
+For example, to get Library of Congress
-    type in (note that, in this mode, the source ID at the end is
+    IDs for names, type in (note that, in this mode, the source ID at
-    required):
+    the end is required):

     ```
     http://localhost:8080/reconcile/throughviaf/LC